opensourcecorp/workshops/linux/instructions/congrats.md

 Congratulations!
 ================

-You get the app working again, and your company is once again printing money hand over fist.
+You got the app working again, and your company is once again printing money hand over fist.
 Your boss is going to be thrilled!
 Remember to ask for a raise during your next performance review `;-)`